Can AI ever rival human creativity? Here’s what the science says

 The European Patent Office recently turned down an application for a patent that described a food container.
 This was not because the invention was not novel or useful, but because it was created by artificial intelligence.
 By law, inventors need to be actual people.
-This isn’t the first invention by AI – machines have produced innovations ranging from scientific papers and books to new materials and music.
+This isn’t the first invention by AI–machines have produced innovations ranging from scientific papers and books to new materials and music.

 That said, being creative is clearly one of the most remarkable human traits.
 Without it, there would be no poetry, no internet, and no space travel.
 But could AI ever match or even surpass us?
 Let’s have a look at the research.

 From a theoretical perspective, creativity and innovation is a process of search and combination.
 We start from one piece of knowledge and connect it with another piece of knowledge into something that is new and useful.
-In principle, this is also something that can be done by machines – in fact, they excel at storing, processing, and making connections within data.
+In principle, this is also something that can be done by machines–in fact, they excel at storing, processing, and making connections within data.

 Machines come up with innovations by using generative methods.
 But how does this work exactly?
 There are different approaches, but the state of the art is called generative adversarial networks.
 As an example, consider a machine that is supposed to create a new picture of a person.
 Generative adversarial networks tackle this creation task by combining two sub-tasks.